DASISH/dwan-documentation/examples.md

 </annotation>
 ```

 New-annotation's URI and  the owner reference will generated by the server, and the ones given in the request will be replaced.
-The new annotation URI is service URI + the UUID generated by the server.
+The new annotation URI is the service URI + the UUID generated by the server.
 The owner reference is the service URI + logged-in user UUID.
 The targets's URI will be replaced if the target is new (has not been presented in the dtatabase yet).

-Response body (envelope) for *POST api/annotations*
+####Response body (envelope) for *POST api/annotations*

 ```xml